Hot Chorizo Cheese Dip – A recipe inspired by my little brother

 My little brother is man of few words.
 Indeed, he’s grown-up, a man who is only a few years my junior, but he’ll always be a little brother to me.

-My parents told him to prove to everyone that he wasn’t a mute nor a clinical case.
+My parents told my brother to prove to everyone that he wasn’t a mute nor a clinical case.
 The repercussions of him failing was to simply take away his Atari video game system.
 That was enough to pull him out of his shell.

-Lo and behold, he went in there, chattered his way through the tests and passed with flying colors.
+Lo and behold, he went in there into the counselors offices, chattered his way through the tests and passed with flying colors.
 Little Brother was able to keep his beloved Atari.
 It’s amazing how kids make a 180 degree turnaround when they get threatened to have their toys taken away.

 Till this day, he’s still a quiet type; a tender, passionate, gentle soul who normally never sparks conversation with anyone he doesn’t know.
-But when you bring up anything that has to do with video games, music, classical guitars, baseball, or fast cars, he’ll speak more than just a few words.
+But when you bring up anything that has to do with music, classical guitars, baseball, nutrition facts or fast cars, he’ll speak more than just a few words.
 Little brother will give you an ear-full.

 Recently, I found another subject that has sparked his interest and has him talking for minutes on end.
 It’s his love of my sweet onion dip.
 He loves my sweet onion dip so much, that he actually adapted it and made it amazing.
 To have my little brother experiment with food has always been a miracle in itself, but to have him adapt a recipe of mine and make it his own was shocking to me.